Internet-of-People/iop-message-protocol/TESTS.md

 ##### Description

-The test connects to the primary port of the node and sends *ListRolesRequest*:
+The test establishes a TLS connection to the clNonCustomer port of the node and sends *ListRolesRequest*:

   * `Message.id := 1`
-  * `SingleRequest.version := 1,0,0`
+  * `SingleRequest.version := [1,0,0]`

+List Roles request requires primary port to be used.

 ##### Acceptance Criteria